agenteo/enricoteottidotcom/3-agile-coaching.md

 		</header>
 		<p>I like to coach 1:1 or groups using praxis a mix of theory and heavy practice.</p>
 		<p>You do not become agile by following a recipe.</p>
-		<p>Let's look together at principles and what applies to your context.</p>
+		<p>Let's look together at principles and best approach in your context.</p>
 	</div>
 </section>